rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 > an active dialog is typically visually obscured or dimmed so it is difficult
 > to discern, and in some implementations, attempts to interact with the inert
 > content cause the dialog to close. — [ARIA APG](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/)

+### Disjoint object union

+A Flow type where each value of the type is an object and there is a property that has a distinct constant value for each branch of the union, thereby supporting refinement.
+It is the closest thing that JavaScript with Flow type annotations has to the tagged unions of pure functional programming languages.
+For more information, see [the Flow docs](https://flow.org/en/docs/types/unions/#toc-disjoint-object-unions).